 Sarmoli is a small village situated just a kilometre away from Munsiyari, Uttarakhand and is nestled in the backdrop of the Panchachuli Range and located above the wild Gori Ganga River.

-Visit Sarmoli to experience life in its natural pace, stunning mountain views and soak up what the local communities have to offer.
+Visit Sarmoli to experience its natural pace, stunning mountain views and soak up what the local communities have to offer.

 Munsiyari offers numerous trek options along with some really nice & easy short treks.